rcrebo/dev/README.md

-### Web - Useful resources for software and web development
+### Web - useful resources for software and web development

 # Data
 Mapping and entity relationship mapping software